 Information we may collect from you

 Whitehead Monckton t/as Docklands does not collect any personal identification data, such as names or contact details, about you unless it is voluntarily provided.
-However by submitting your information, you consent to its use as set out in this policy.

 The information we may collect and process about you includes:

 - identity and contact details such as your name, telephone number(s) and address that you provide by filling in forms on our Website and submitting them to us;